Marzipan Cookies

 - Pulse until the mixture looks well combined and smooth.

-- Transfer to a bowl and refrigerate to firm it up.
+- Place the dough ball in a bowl and refrigerate to firm it up.

 - Form about 32 balls (20 grams each or the equivalent of 1 tablespoon).